IAR vs. Agent Registration

 Several elements are identical for agents and IARs:

-• Both use Form U4 for registration and Form U5 for termination
+• Both use Form U4 for registration, and both require prompt notice to the Administrator on termination

 • Both have tied registration that becomes inactive when they leave their sponsoring firm